Part 9: All the evidence-based advice we found on how to be more successful in any job

 8. Set up systems to take care of day-to-day tasks to free up your attention, like eating the same thing for breakfast every day.

 9. Block social media.
 It’s designed to be addictive, so it can ruin your focus.
 Changing tasks a lot makes you less productive due to attention residue.
 For this reason, many people have found tools that block social media during work hours, or for a certain amount of time each day, to majorly boost their productivity.
-Consider: Rescue Time, Freedom, or OFFTIME.
+Consider: Rescue Time, or Freedom.
 Or reward yourself for focused work with apps like Forest.

 Further reading on productivity